 Taylor Mountain is unique in that it is located so close to an urban area, yet is home to so many amazing natural habitats, including wetlands, grasslands, and forests and woodlands, that support wildlife such as mountain lion, deer, fox, and even the federally-protected California red-legged frog.
 From the top of Taylor Mountain one can take in a sweeping view of the entire Santa Rosa Plain.
 This project provides the opportunity to preserve a scenic natural area as open space forever, yet at the same time create a variety of recreational opportunities so that people from all walks of life may visit to learn about the natural environment and enjoy the Park and Preserve for generations to come.

 The first step of implementation is to build a staging area and trails off Petaluma Hill Road.
-Regional Parks received a $750,000 grant from State Parks for this work, which is currently in the design phase.
-Bidding and construction are scheduled for the summer and fall of 2014.
+Regional Parks received a $750,000 grant from State Parks for this work, which is currently out to bid.
+Bid opening is scheduled for September 18, 2014 and construction will begin in October 2014.
+Improvements will be completed in December 2014, weather permitting.